bluesky/bluesky-widgets/docs/source/goals.rst

 This is a young project.
 Here we articulate its design principles and goals.

 #.
-This is a library of Graphic User Interface (GUI) components, not an
+This is a library of reusable Graphic User Interface (GUI) components, not
-   extensible application.
+   an extensible application.
 There is no plugin architecture; there are no configuration files.
 #.
 It ships with some runnable example applications, but it's presumed that in
    order to build something really useful to users, someone will need to write